vmofrias/redis-cache-spring-example/README.md

 ## How to run

-##### Enter in the project's directory then run the script to build and start the application with its dependencies:
+##### Enter in the project's directory then execute this script to build and start the application with its dependencies:

 ```bash